protonemedia/laravel-blade-on-demand/README.md

 ### Render Markdown Mail to text

-Similair feature as the above `renderMarkdownMailToHtml` except it uses components from the `text` directory as described in the [Laravel documentation](https://laravel.com/docs/7.x/mail#customizing-the-components).
+Similair feature as the above `renderMarkdownMailToHtml` method except it uses components from the `text` directory.
+You can read more about this feature in the [Laravel documentation](https://laravel.com/docs/7.x/mail#customizing-the-components).

 ```php
 $contents = implode(PHP_EOL, [